varennes/varennes.github.io/about.md

 ### Contact me

-Please feel free to send me an email using the mail icon at the bottom of the page or connect with me on
+Please feel free to send me an email using the mail icon at the bottom of the page or connect with me on linkedin.